 “You was naked in the street?”
 Hippie Greg gasps.

-“Yeah, we were runnin’ wild in the streets.”
+“Yeah, we was runnin’ wild in the streets.”

 I noticed that Jace is hard again; he doesn’t even know it.
 That dick has a mind of its own.
 Flo and Edi notice it while we re talking.
 They’re more embarrassed than we are.
 His hard-on has obviously told my dick to wake up too.